-Aberlour is open daily (Mon to Fri in winter months) for tours (The Aberlour Experience) at 10.00am and 2.00pm, which cost £14 (2016) and include a tutored tasting of six Aberlour expressions and the opportunity to fill your own bottle (extra charge).
-Other tours are available check website for details.
+Aberlour is open daily (Mon to Fri in winter months) for tours (The Aberlour Experience) at 10.00am and 2.00pm, which cost £15 (2018) and include a tutored tasting of six Aberlour expressions and the opportunity to fill your own bottle (extra charge).
+Online booking available.
+Other tours are available check website for details - phone booking only.
 All tours must be pre-booked.

 There was a distillery on a different site in Aberlour from 1826, which was destroyed by fire.The current distillery was founded by James Fleming in 1879.
 It is built on the site of St Drostan's Well.
 The shop is housed in a small building at the entrance to the distillery - with the name Aberlour-Glenlivet carved in stone.
 This dates form the era when many Speyside distilleries added the Glenlivet suffix to their name - because of the reputation of Glenlivet itself.
 This lead to the description of Glenlivet as "the longest glen in Scotland", but did not please the owners of Glenlivet who have ultimately been able to stop this practice.

 Click the Google logo on the above map to access Street View, Directions etc.

 Open Cycle Map Bing Map Craigellachie Glenallachie Macallan

 Distilleries Speyside Distilleries Spey Aberlour

 Nearest National Rail stations are Elgin (ELG) (14 miles) or Keith (KEH) (14).

 Live train times: ELG, KEH.